-The rustic theme is one of the hottest trends right now in the DIY wedding category, for both wedding attire as well as the ceremony and reception decorations.
+The rustic theme is one of the hottest trends in the DIY wedding category, for both wedding attire as well as the ceremony and reception decorations.
 It’s all about creating a wonderful mash-up of subtle tones and textures – just like you’d find in nature itself.
-A hallmark of the trend is mixing traditional wedding fabrics; like taffeta, silk, tulle and organza with unique fabrics not normally thought of as wedding choices; such as burlap, ticking, crushed velvet and muslin.
-We have just such a blend today in our wedding chair covers.
+A hallmark of the trend is mixing traditional wedding fabrics; like taffeta, silk, tulle, and organza with unique fabrics not normally thought of as wedding choices; such as burlap, ticking, crushed velvet and muslin.
+We have just such a blend in our wedding chair covers.
 Decorating the chairs for a wedding reception is nothing new, but we especially like the idea of having a unique set of chair covers at the head table for the bride and groom.
 Our design combines rustic striped ticking and an elegant crush of taffeta.
 We finish it off with a sleek monogram juxtaposed with a funky-chic button.

 The chair we used is called the “Chiavari Wedding Chair,” which is a fairly standard model available for rental and/or provided by large venues.
 Chances are good you could find an exact or similar chair for your event.
 However, our chair cover design is adaptable; it is, in essence, a panel and a sleeve.

 Below, we’ve shown you the most important height and width measurements to use to figure out how to alter the dimensions to fit your own chair style.
 Most rental companies will allow you to borrow one chair to use when designing a prototype cover.
 For a true fit and a better finish, it really is best to work with the actual chair rather than just measurements.

 The supplies listed below are for ONE chair cover.
 Make one each for just the bride and groom; make one for everyone in the wedding party… or decorate all the chairs!
 At the end of this tutorial is an alternative chair accent using wrapped organza and a simple store-bought décor item.